Napoleon Pardoning the Rebels at Cairo: Artistic interpretation and comparison

-Much of the modern scholarship around this painting also talks about it in relationship to Girodet's The Revolt of Cairo, which depicts a clash between French and Egyptian forces during the Revolt itself.
+Much of the modern scholarship around this painting also talks about it in relationship to Girodet's The Revolt of Cairo (1810), which depicts a clash between French and Egyptian forces during the Revolt itself.
 The works function in tandem, with Girodet's showing to the French public the heroism and bravery of French soldiers in the face of violence, and Guérin's piece showcasing Napoleon's mercy and the "righteousness" of his ways.
-Similarly, the peaceful forgiveness of Napoleon Pardoning the Rebels somewhat balances out the violence and anger in The Revolt of Cairo - the clemency showed to a limited group in Guérin's work masks the thousands of Egyptians who were killed in the revolt as depicted by Girodet.
+Similarly, the peaceful forgiveness of Napoleon Pardoning the Rebels offers a counterpoint to the violence and anger in The Revolt of Cairo, and it served to offset the rumors of Napoleon's merciless treatment of the war prisoners.